 Even when endometriosis does not occur directly on the bowel, it can cause bowel symptoms.
 Inflammatory mediators can affect the bowel and contribute to them.
 Inflammatory mediators are released by tissues in response to inflammation or injury, and include prostaglandins, tumor necrosis factor (TNF), interleukins and cytokines.
 They create changes within the tissues and can cause new blood vessel growth, attract other things to the area such as white blood cells or contribute to scarring.
 Prostaglandins, which are released from the endometriosis implants and uterus during menses, can cause smooth muscle contractility.
 This not only affects the uterus, but can also cause increased contractility of the bowel.
 In these cases, diarrhea and intestinal cramping can result.
 There are likely other mediators that are released that can also contribute to bowel symptoms.

-Occasionally, deep implants in adjacent structures such as the uterosacral ligaments or rectovaginal septum can also cause bowel symptoms.
+Occasionally, deep nodules in adjacent structures such as the uterosacral ligaments or rectovaginal septum can also cause bowel symptoms.
 Painful bowel movements and occasionally rectal bleeding can result from endometriosis in these locations.

 The Dreaded Bowel Prep